Southampton Fresh Air Home

 About

-Southampton Fresh Air Home offers activities such as swimming, sailing, relays, tennis, basketball, baseball, dodgeball, football, hockey, drawing, painting, music, dance, drama, games, and cooking.
+Southampton Fresh Air Home offers activities such as swimming, sailing, relays, tennis, basketball, baseball, dodgeball, football, and hockey, along with drawing, painting, music, dance, drama, games, and cooking.
 Campers also use modern computers and iPads and go on trips to ocean beaches, sporting events, museums, concerts, carnivals, zoos, aquariums, farms, and theater.
-The program includes a Holiday Party in December where campers, siblings, and parents gather at the Home to have lunch, play games, and spend time together.
+The program includes alumni days and weekends with a baseball game, a movie, and a luncheon in the city, as well as a Holiday Party in December with lunch, games, and time together.

 • Ages: 8–18 years old